yasmin-ahh/ecomm-site/README.md

 # ecomm-site

-This is a site for adding food items and adding items to cart.
+This is a site for adding any item and adding items to cart.

 This project includes:
 * Adding items and setting up cart functionality